astronomer/docs/astro/cli/cli-release-notes.md

 You can now use `astro context list` and `astro context switch` to show all the Astronomer contexts that you have access to and switch between them.
 An Astronomer context is defined as a base domain that you can use to access either Astro or an installation of Astronomer Software.
 A domain will appear as an available context if you have authenticated to it at least once.

-This command is primarily designed for users who need to work in both Astro and Astronomer Software installations.
+This command is primarily for users who need to work in both Astro and Astronomer Software installations.
 If you're an Astro user with no ties to Astronomer Software, ignore this command.
+For more information, see the [CLI Command Reference ](cli/astro-context-switch.md).

 For more information about these commands, see the [CLI Command Reference ](cli/astro-context-switch.md).

 ### Additional Improvements

 - Astro CLI documentation has been refactored.
 You can now find all information about the CLI, including installation steps and the command reference, under the [Astro CLI tab](cli/overview.md).
 - The nonfunctional `--update` flag has been removed from `astro deployment variable create`.
-To update existing environment variables for a given Deployment, use `astro deployment variable update`.
+To update existing environment variables for a given Deployment, use `astro deployment variable update` instead.

 ## v1.5.0 (`astrocloud`)